lwillem/socrates_rshiny/doc/doc_updates.md

 ## Major platform updates

 * [v1.53 - 2021-08-26] The location-specific matrices that are downloaded via the GUI can be reciprocal.
-Before, the location-specific matricex were always non-reciprocal.
+Before, the location-specific matrices were always non-reciprocal.
 From this version, the choice on reciprocity is defined by the user in the GUI, so the RData file is in line with the results in the GUI.

 * [v1.52 - 2021-08-24] The selection of participants and contacts by gender is now explicitly for "Male" and "Female".
 Other survey options for gender are now discarted when a selection by gender is made, since they caused issues when exploring e.g. male-female interactions that were identified as "not identical gender responses".